alexozsolak/WAV-Compilation-Tool/README.md

-# WAV compilation
+# WAV Compilation Tool

-Program which takes as input WAV files and outputs a compilation with transitions and background sounds.
+Program which takes as input WAV files and outputs a compilation with transitions and optional background sounds.

 # Building